MonoGame/MonoGame/Documentation/articles/getting_started/4_adding_basic_code.md

+# Adding Basic Code

 This file will go over adding basic logic to your game.
 Do note that this file continues where [Adding Content](3_adding_content.md) tutorial left off.

-First of all we need to add few new variables, one for position, and one for speed.
+First we need to add few new variables, one for position, and one for speed.

 ```csharp
 public class Game1 : Game